kjd/idna/README.rst

     $ python setup.py install

 This library works with Python 3.4 or later.
-Earlier versions support Python 2 - use "idna<3" in your requirements file if you need this.
+Earlier versions of this library support Python 2 - use "idna<3" in your requirements file if need this library for a Python 2 application.

 Usage